Royal Valley Community Learning Center Childcare

 If your child has a known medical condition (asthma, allergies, diabetes, seizure disorder, etc.), please make sure that the RVCLC office is aware of the condition and that it is written on the enrollment forms.
 Please make sure that any medication is available and that the appropriate forms for its use have been completed.
 Forms can be obtained in the RVCLC Office.

-If a child has any one of the following conditions, the parent will be notified to pick up their child immediately: contagious disease/head lice, fever over 100 F, vomiting or diarrhea,uncontrolled coughing, abdominal pain, pink or red eye, illness preventing the child from participating comfortably in activities, illness that results in greater care need than the child care staff can provide without compromising the health and safety of other children, accident requiring medical attention.
+RVCLC follows KDHE guidelines for exclusion of children who are ill.
+If a child exhibits one or more of the following signs or symptoms parents should keep their child at home, if they occur during program hours the parent will be notified to pick up their child immediately: contagious disease/head lice, fever over 100 F, vomiting and/or diarrhea, uncontrolled coughing, abdominal pain, pink or red eyes, illness preventing the child from participating comfortably in activities, illness that results in a greater care need than the child care staff can provide without compromising the health and safety of other children, accident requiring medical attention.

 In case of accident or illness, parents of the child will be called immediately.
 In serious cases, the child will be taken to the hospital by emergency vehicle for treatment, and the parents will be called as soon as possible.